Mass Gainer Protein: What is it, and is it Worth It?

 Make Your Own Mass Gainer!

-If I’m helping someone that has trouble eating enough, this is the first thing I recommend.
-I have them make their own mass gainer shake with a high quality whey protein blend like Level-1.
+If I’m helping someone who has trouble eating enough, this is the first thing I recommend.
+I have them make their own mass gainer shake with a high-quality whey protein powder like Level-1.

 What I’ll have them do is throw 2 scoops of Level-1 (40-50g protein) into a blender with whole foods for extra calories.
 They’ll typically use whole milk, a banana, oats, peanut butter, or anything else that sounds good to them.